 It is likely that E&C contracts will be satisfied over time.
 See our article Revenue Recognition Over Time for more information about the specific requirements for this determination.

 9. Measuring contract progress

 E&C entities must identify an appropriate way to measure contract progress under ASC 606.
-Historically, this was accomplished through a percentage-of-completion method, but under the new guidance in ASC 606, there are two primary methods by which this progress can be measured: an input method or an output method.
+According to ASC 606-10-55-16, there are two primary methods by which this progress can be measured: an input method or an output method.
 Once the entity chooses how it will measure the progress for a performance obligation, it is not allowed to change.
 See our article Input vs. Output Methods for more information.

 Although conceptually easy to understand, using units-of-delivery (an output method)—with revenue recognized as units are delivered to the customer—may not be appropriate in many E&C contracts because it neglects to account for the work-in-progress goods.
 The E&C entity needs to consider the usability and control of items that have not yet been delivered when determining an appropriate progress measurement.

 10. Uninstalled materials